JoshOBrien/exiftoolr/docs/index.md

 devtools::install_github("JoshOBrien/exiftoolr")
 {% endhighlight %}

-Before using the package, you will need to have a working local copy of ExifTool installed on your computer.
-Because **exiftoolr** does not ship with an included copy of ExifTool you will likely want to run the following (just once following package installation) to download and install the latest version of ExifTool into your local **exiftoolr** package directory:
+Before using the package, you will need a working copy of ExifTool installed on your computer. **exiftoolr** does not ship with a copy of ExifTool.
+Instead, it provides a convenience function that allows you to effortlessly download and install the latest version of ExifTool into your local **exiftoolr** package directory:

 {% highlight r %}